 We are a three member team that works on sitespeed.io in our free time.
-New contributors and team members are very welcomed!
+New contributors and team members are very much welcome!

 I discovered sitespeed.io version 3 in 2015 while exploring the latest trending tools in web performance.
 I was intrigued by this tool and decided to learn more.
 Wanting to contribute back to the open source community that has giving me so much over the last decade, I reached out to Peter and Tobias to assist with the development of version 4.0.